intel/mavlink-vehicles/README.md

 between an air vehicle and a ground station.

 ## Requirements ##
+To generate MAVLink headers during the build:
   * Python 2.7+
   * python future
-  Both required to generate MAVLink headers.

 The following requirements are only needed for running the tests:

   * MavProxy (https://github.com/ArduPilot/MAVProxy)